Boroughs of New York City

-New York City, the most populous city in the United States, is composed of five boroughs: The Bronx, Brooklyn, Manhattan, Queens, and Staten Island.
-Each borough is coextensive with a respective county of New York State.
-The boroughs of Queens and the Bronx are also Queens County and Bronx County.
-The other three counties are named differently from their boroughs: Manhattan is New York County, Brooklyn is Kings County, and Staten Island is Richmond County.
+The boroughs of New York City are the five major governmental districts that compose New York City.
+They are the Bronx, Brooklyn, Manhattan, Queens, and Staten Island.
+Each borough is coextensive with a respective county of the State of New York: The Bronx is Bronx County, Brooklyn is Kings County, Manhattan is New York County, Queens is Queens County, and Staten Island is Richmond County.